 After seeing endless open positions with specific requirements, it’s no wonder that so many job seekers become discouraged.
-How can anyone fit 100 percent of the requirements on the job listing?
+How can anyone fit 100% of the requirements on the job listing?
 And actually, most people don’t.
-According to a recent study, you only need to meet ~70 percent of the job requirements to be a good fit for a job.
+According to this study, you only need to meet ~70% of the job requirements to be a good fit for a job.

 So you’re telling me a requirement isn’t actually a requirement?!

-The study analyzed job postings and resumes for over 6,000 positions across 118 industries, and they found that applicants are just as likely to get an interview whether you meet 50 percent or 90 percent of the requirements.
+The study analyzed job postings and resumes for over 6,000 positions across 118 industries, and they found that applicants are just as likely to get an interview whether you meet 50% or 90% of the requirements.

 Crazy, I know.
 That law of diminishing returns will eff you up.

 But what about women?
 I wondered the same thing.
 Surprisingly, the interview data was in favor of women that meet less of the requirements.
-In fact, the study shows that as a female, the likelihood of getting an interview increases if you simply meet 30 percent of the requirements.
-Also, female applicants are just as likely to get an interview if they meet 40 percent versus 90 percent of the job requirements.
+In fact, the study shows that as a female, the likelihood of getting an interview increases if you simply meet 30% of the requirements.
+Also, female applicants are just as likely to get an interview if they meet 40% versus 90% of the job requirements.

 Before you start complaining that women have it better in the job search process, correlation doesn’t equal causation.

-Interestingly enough, 64 percent of the female users rejected at least one job where they matched 50 – 60 percent of the requirements, while only 37 percent of male users did.
+Interestingly enough, 64% of the female users rejected at least one job where they matched 50 – 60% of the requirements, while only 37% of male users did.
 This leads us to believe there more implicit factors to take into consideration, like imposter syndrome throughout the interview process.

 If you’re a recruiter or employer, this may seem like more work.
 But in an increasingly competitive job market for both employers and applicants, this presents an opportunity to get to know people for who they actually are, not just on paper.
 And resumes often do a poor job of reflecting that – especially the ever-important soft skills.